drduh/YubiKey-Guide/README.md

 - Use `man gpg` to understand GPG options and command-line flags.

+- To get more information on potential errors, restart the `gpg-agent` process with debug output to the console with `pkill gpg-agent; gpg-agent --daemon --no-detach -v -v --debug-level advanced --homedir ~/.gnupg`.

 - If you encounter problems connecting to YubiKey with GPG - try unplugging and re-inserting YubiKey, and restarting the `gpg-agent` process.

 - If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.
+Another possibility is that there is a problem with the PIN, e.g. it is too short or blocked.

 - If you receive the error, `Yubikey core error: no yubikey present` - make sure the YubiKey is inserted correctly.
 It should blink once when plugged in.